 When buying chocolate eggs, take a good look at the packaging.
 Try and avoid hard plastic eggs or toys.
 Some companies have made an effort to make their packaging more eco-friendly – like British brand Montezuma.
 Even its glues and tape are sustainable.

 Look out too for the first ever plant-based – and ultra-eco-friendly – crème egg!
-Made with oat milk, it’s £5 for five eggs from Mummy Meegz – a small company founded by a 74-year-old Yorkshire café owner.
+Made with oat milk, it’s available from Mummy Meegz – a small company founded by a 74-year-old Yorkshire café owner.

 Easter lunch